-- 60% of residences were estimated to be seasonal and 40% were estimated to be year round (Barry 2008). - Two and a half people were estimated to reside in each dwelling (Geosytec 2007).
-It was estimated that each resident uses 65 gallons per day for 365 days per year for year round residents and 90 days for seasonal residents. - The TP coefficients were calculated based on mean TP concentration in domestic wastewater of 8 mg/L and mean household water uses (Metcalf & Eddy, 1991). - All septic loads to Baboosic Lake were attenuated 85% which results in estimation of more septic load to the lake than would be estimated using the standard literature value of 90% (Dudley and Stephenson 1973; Brown and Associates 1980) to account for TP uptake in the soil between the septic systems and the lake.
-There is evidence in available watershed reports half of the soils surrounding Baboosic Lake have severe limitations for septic systems (Flanders 1986).
+- A total of 117 houses were estimated to be located within the 125ft buffer and the estimate was confirmed with local contact (Sullivan, 2008). - Sixty-four percent of residences were estimated to be seasonal and thirty-six percent were estimated to be year round (Dufrense-Henry, 1981).
+This percentage breakdown of seasonal and year round homes was based on a 1981 study.
+The percentage of year round to seasonal homes likely differs in the present day. - Two and a half people were estimated to reside in each dwelling.
+It was estimated that each resident uses 65 gallons per day for 365 days per year for year round residents and 90 days for seasonal residents. - The TP coefficients were calculated based on mean TP concentration in domestic wastewater of 8 mg/L and mean household water uses (Metcalf & Eddy, 1991). - There were no failing systems.
+Dufrense-Henry (1981) estimated that 18 of first and second tier homes had either failing septic systems or potentially failing septic systems.
+Shoreline homes have been likely converted from seasonal to year round and septic systems upgraded.
+An updated septic system survey would determine whether there are any septic systems that are currently failing.
+The septic system estimate may need to be adjusted in the case of failing septic systems.

+All septic loads to Webster Lake were attenuated 90% (Dudley and Stephenson, 1973; Brown and Associates, 1980) to account for TP uptake in the soil between the septic systems and the lake.
+A variety of soil types are present within the Webster Lake watershed (Dufresne-Henry, 1981; NHDES, 1990).
+Dufrense-Henry (1981) states that there are some shoreline homes located in areas with severe septic system limitations, but most of these areas had been filled, thus attenuation remained at the default value of 90%.